A Perfect Amalfi Coast Shore Excursion

 I'm not much of a 'tour group person', so I specifically chose a smaller group and it was PERFECT!
 It was a small bus, so no one developed car sickness on the way from the port to the Amalfi Coastline.

 At one point we even had a policeman helping us around the tighter corners to get to our destination.
 This was the point where I started to feel self-important and beautiful.
 We only had about 8 hours to see the Amalfi Coast and take a tour through Pompeii Ruins with our guide (Pompeii will be covered in a later post).
 We sped past mosaics, yachts sitting in the various alcoves along the coast, and my favorite:

-an entire replica of Bethlehem carved into the wall of the mountain along the road.
-People have apparently decorated it with the people from the Nativity, and they light it up with candles around Christmas time — HOW WONDERFUL WOULD THAT BE TO SEE IT AT CHRISTMAS TIME?!
+There is an entire replica of Bethlehem carved into the wall of the mountain along the road.
+People have apparently decorated it with the people from the Nativity, and they light it up with candles around Christmas time -- HOW WONDERFUL WOULD THAT BE TO SEE IT AT CHRISTMAS TIME?!